 Does Thrive to Five charge placement fees?

-If you are enrolled in our home education programme, then no. As a licensed service provider, Thrive to Five receives funding for our service from the Ministry of Education meaning we don’t charge a placement fee, the hourly rate agreed with your nanny/educator is what they receive.
+If you are enrolled in our home education programme, then no. As a licensed service provider, Thrive to Five receives funding for our service from the Ministry of Education meaning we are able to not charge placement fees, the hourly rate agreed with your nanny/educator is what they receive.

 How do I pay my nanny/educator?

-Thrive to Five invoices families each fortnight on behalf of their nanny/educator.
-We also provide an intermediary payroll system (utilising iPayroll) free of charge for our families so you don’t have to worry about calculating kiwisaver, acc, annual leave and sick leave requirements (if employing a nanny).
+Thrive to Five can invoice families each fortnight on behalf of their nanny/educator or families can pay their nanny/educator directly.
+We provide an intermediary payroll system for our families to use free of charge if they wish to so you don’t have to worry about calculating kiwisaver, acc, annual leave and sick leave requirements (if employing a nanny).

 Do you list job vacancies or available nannies/educators on your website?